CiteSeerX: Data

-CiteSeer^{X} data is regularly shared under a Creative Commons BY-NC-SA license with researchers worldwide and has been and is used in many experiments and competitions.
+CiteSeerX metadata has been regularly shared under a Creative Commons BY-NC-SA license with researchers worldwide and has been and is used in many experiments and competitions.

+CiteSeerX cached many of the PDF files that it scanned.
+As such, each page included a DMCA link which could be used to report copyright violations.

 Thanks to its OAI-PMH endpoint, CiteSeerX is an open archive and its content is indexed like an institutional repository in academic search engines, for instance BASE and Unpaywall consumers.

 Other SeerSuite-based search engines

 The CiteSeer model had been extended to cover academic documents in business with SmealSearch and in e-business with eBizSearch.
 However, these were not maintained by their sponsors.
 An older version of both of these could be once found at BizSeer.IST but is no longer in service.

-Other Seer-like search and repository systems have been built for chemistry, Chem_{X}Seer and for archaeology, ArchSeer.
+Other Seer-like search and repository systems have been built for chemistry (ChemXSeer), and for archaeology (ArchSeer).
 Another had been built for robots.txt file search, BotSeer.
 All of these are built on the open source tool SeerSuite, which uses the open source indexer Lucene.